CURRENT WORK

 21st Annual Laboratory Management and Medicine Congress, 26th January 2022

-An oral presentation about infections associated to carbapenemase-producers in COVID-19 patients by Dr. Carole Ayoub Moubareck, was delivered during th21st Annual Laboratory Management and Medicine Congress at Arab Health 2022.
+An oral presentation about infections associated to carbapenemase-producers in COVID-19 patients by Dr. Carole Ayoub Moubareck, was delivered during the 21st Annual Laboratory Management and Medicine Congress at Arab Health 2022.

 Please click on the slide image on the left to download full presentation PDF (25 slides).